fl4p/Fugu2/doc/Inductor Inductivity.md

 - higher µ cores saturate earlier
 - lower Ipp means lower core loss *and* lower copper loss (P~I2R)
 - a higher µ usually means lower light-load efficiency (and higher eff at high-load)
+- a higher µ with same winding does usually not increase Ldc
+- if you have a core with hight µi and you are not satisfied with the dc bias performance, stack cores
+- big cores with ⁄

 for an application with Idc=30A, 75V/30V µ <= 125 appears to be a good choice.